Study in Asia

 If you’re looking for the top universities in Asia, be sure to check out the QS University Rankings: Asia, a dedicated ranking of the region's leading institutions.
-Consulting the 2015 edition, you’ll see that the top five universities in Asia are the National University of Singapore (NUS, 22nd in the QS World University Rankings® 2014/15), the University of Hong Kong (28th in the world rankings) South Korea’s KAIST - Korea Advanced Institute of Science and Technology (51st in the world rankings), Singapore’s Nanyang Technological University (NTU, 39th in the world rankings) and the Hong Kong University of Science and Technology (HKUST, 40th in the world rankings).
+Consulting the 2016 edition, you’ll see that the top five universities in Asia are the National University of Singapore (NUS, 12th in the QS World University Rankings® 2015/16), the University of Hong Kong (joint 30th in the world rankings), Singapore’s Nanyang Technological University (NTU, 13th in the world rankings), Hong Kong University of Science and Technology (HKUST, 28th in the world rankings) and China’s Tsinghua University (25th in the world rankings).

-However, it’s not just all about Singapore, Hong Kong and South Korea.
-Plenty more of the top universities in Asia can be found in China, Japan, Taiwan, Malaysia, India and Thailand – all countries claiming at least one representative among Asia’s top 50.
+However, it’s not just all about Singapore, Hong Kong and China.
+Plenty more of the top universities in Asia can be found in South Korea, Japan, Taiwan, Malaysia, India and Thailand – all countries claiming at least one representative among Asia’s top 50.

 Ready to study at one of the top universities in Asia?
 Click on the countries listed above for detailed information on each study destination.